namberino/nimble/README.md

 You can find the documentation in the [doc](doc/) directory.
 You can also learn about the syntax of the language through example programs found in the [example](example/) directory.

+# VSCode syntax support

+I've created a VSCode extension for the language.
+You can checkout the extension [here](https://github.com/namberino/nimble-vscode)

 # References

 - [Making a Programming Language & Interpreter in under 10 minutes](https://www.youtube.com/watch?v=A3gTw1ZkeK0)